hydephp/buddy/README.md

 in the future.
 Buddy must be installed on the same system as your Hyde project, as it is a local development tool that must be able to communicate with the HydeCLI.

+## Roadmap

+* [ ] Add realtime Markdown editing
+* [ ] Add form to create blog posts
+* [ ] Add configuration options to save and change settings such as site label, HydeRC URI, preferences, etc. Can be stored in a JSON file.

 ### Attributions